elsampsa/websocket-mse-demo/README.md

                                   - W3 MediaSource Extension

 - Python program **ws_serve.py** is using ffmpeg as a slave process
-- It reads video stream from ffmpeg's stdout
+- It reads mp4 muxed video stream from ffmpeg's stdout
 - That stream is passed through websocket to **ws_client.html**
 - Client uses the W3 Media Source Extensions to push the payload into browsers video decoding infrastructure

+To try it out follow the steps ..

 ## 1. Install Apache2 and configure it for websockets